Tanker ‘attacked by cruise missile’ as it traverses Bab el-Mandeb Strait

 The coordinates correspond to the last known location of the Strinda, which is part of the fleet of Bergen-based Mowinckels Rederi, according to its website.
 The company did not immediately respond to an emailed request for comment.

-CENTCOM said the missile attack caused a fire but there were no casualties.
-The USS Mason had responded to the Strinda’s mayday call and was providing assistance, it added.
+CENTCOM said the USS Mason had responded to the Strinda’s mayday call and provided assistance.

 The US and France have stopped short of saying their ships have been targeted but have said that Houthi drones have headed towards their ships and been shot down in self-defence.